-If you keep reading below, I give a couple reasons why it’s worth buying an approved net and the only possible reason why I might consider buying a non-approved net…it involves a barbecue grill and a lot of people with my same last name...
+If you keep reading below, I give a couple of reasons why it’s worth buying an approved net, and the only possible reason why I might consider purchasing a non-approved net…it involves a barbecue grill and a lot of people with my same last name.

-We’ve reviewed the top selling pickleball nets below.
-Here are the Top 3 Picks, all these nets on the list meet the official specifications listed above.
+We’ve reviewed the top-selling portable pickleball nets below.
+Here are the top picks, all these nets on the list meet the official specifications listed above.

 **Below, you’ll find our more detailed reviews; you can also click the links above to check prices or read customer reviews on Amazon.

 PickleNet By Oncourt/Offcourt: Best Overall